TodePond/TodePondDotCom/sky/how-arroost-changed-me/for-real/readme.md

 <br>

 I will come out time and time again: out of the closet and out of my shell.
 I know that being brave / expressing myself is not a one time thing.
 I don't do it and then it's done.
-"Being me" means consistently reaffirming who I am or what I'm about, and not just when it's easy, but especially when it's not easy.
+"Being me" means consistently reaffirming who I am or what I'm about, and not just when it's easy, but especially when it's hard.
 This is what it means to be open: To make yourself vulnerable: To leave your weak spots open.

 With arroost—